cdujus/gamma-control-xfce/README.md

 # gamma-control-xfce
-a little script for controlling gamma
+a little script for controlling gamma on xfce
+`ta